 - This is also the case for ceramic plant pots.

 3) Paths and walls

-- Most natural impurities can generally be removed quickly with a pressure washer.
+- Most natural impurities can generally be removed quickly with a water blaster.

 - Because moss and lichen clings very stubbornly to the pores of surfaces, use the rotating nozzle for cleaning.

 - Get paths cleaned even faster with a so-called surface cleaner.

 - Clean terraces and balconies with flat jet nozzles and jet lances, which allow you to variably adapt the water pressure to the type of material.

 - Using the water blaster with a surface cleaner attachment makes the job particularly easy.
 Additional advantages are the spray protection, and the water saved by completing the work more quickly.

 - Clean wooden surfaces with surface cleaners only, which allow the operating pressure to be regulated.
 Work with reduced pressure.